All guides

 Other resources:

 The Jobs-to-be-Done (JTBD) framework can be approached both as a framework and a mindset.
-By focusing on the specific jobs that customers are trying to accomplish, your company can gain deeper, more actionable insights that drive meaningful innovation and enhance user satisfaction.
+By focusing on the core jobs that customers are trying to accomplish, your company can gain deeper, more actionable insights that drive meaningful innovation.